Family Trust – Annual Distribution Minute

 What is a Family Trust Distribution Minute?

-A “Family Trust – Annual Distribution Minute” is a formal document that records the decisions to distribute income and assets from a family trust.
+A “Family Trust – Annual Distribution Minute” is a formal document that records the decisions regarding the distribution of income and assets from a family trust.
 This is for a financial year ending 30 June.
-The Distribution Statement records the details of how the trust’s income is distributed among its beneficiaries.
-The beneficiaries are the person entitled to receive the trust’s income and assets.
+The Distribution Statement records how the trust’s income is distributed among its beneficiaries.
+The beneficiaries are the persons entitled to receive the trust’s income and assets.

 What are Distribution Minutes?